microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 4. Once connected, either use **File > Open... / Open Folder...** to select the environment folder with your extension source code in it or select **Git: Clone** from the command palette (`kbstyle(F1)`) to clone it into the environment and open it.

-5. While Visual Studio Online's cloud-based environments should have all the needed pre-requistes for most extensions, you can install any other required dependencies that might be missing (e.g. using `yarn install` or `apt-get`) in a new VS Code terminal window (`kbstyle(Ctrl/Cmd+Shift+``)`).
+5. While VS Online's cloud-based environments should have all the needed pre-requistes for most extensions, you can install any other required dependencies that might be missing (e.g. using `yarn install` or `apt-get`) in a new VS Code terminal window (`kbstyle(Ctrl/Cmd+Shift+``)`).

 6. Finally, press `kbstyle(F5)` or use the **Debug view** to launch the extension inside in the Visal Studio Online environment.